kwongtn/CourseExtractor/README.md

     Just for fun and also to test my NodeJS and programming skills. <strike>Aaand also because that PluralSight's courses are so good I want to download them for viewing later on.</strike>

 1. Are you sure this project is just for fun?\
     Since you're asking, no. Not really.
 Its also a way to raise awareness on client-server security and how easily (given the right time, skills and tools) it is to scrape a website, even though it is behind a paywall.
+    So apparently I've been caught testing this script out and according to the customer support representative:
+    ```
+    Some things to check to make sure this doesn't happen again are: make sure you don't click rapidly through videos; make sure you're not signed into multiple devices; and make sure only one person is using this account.
+    ```
+    So for anyone trying to use this script, please be vigilant.
+I've currently estimated they rate limit the video link requests to 50+ per set time period.
+So if there are courses that have many videos (you may check when outputting transcripts), do seperate the video requests to multiple sessions.

 1. Why NodeJS?\
     Cause its asynchronous nature and because I hate Python.
 C++ would be much quicker as it is compiled, but does not have native JSON support so I kinda gave it up.